 Guide Dogs of America is dedicated to its mission to provide guide dogs and instruction in their use, free of charge, to blind and visually impaired men and women from the United States and Canada so that they may continue to pursue their goals with increased mobility and independence.

-Like most successful organizations, Guide Dogs of America depends on the talents and aspirations of many dedicated individuals.
-In our case, these individuals include our board of directors, staff, puppy raisers, volunteers, donors and the visually impaired men and women that we serve.
-But to assure our success, we must also include the dozens of remarkable puppies we breed and raise with the purpose of becoming guide dogs.
+Like most successful organizations, Guide Dogs of America depends on the talents, goals, and generosity of many dedicated people.
+In our case, this group includes our board of directors, staff, puppy raisers, volunteers, donors, and the visually impaired men and women that we serve.

-Because GDA understands so well the critical interdependence between the user and the dog, we are especially adept at grasping and appreciating the unique personalities and attributes of each dog and each visually impaired person to make a good match.
-We are expert at incorporating the circumstances surrounding the lifestyle of each visually impaired person when developing our training programs.
+Because GDA understands so well the critical interdependence between the user and the dog, our staff is adept at grasping the personalities and attributes of each dog and each visually impaired person to make a good match.
+Our instructors are also expert at incorporating the lifestyle and circumstances of each visually impaired person when developing our training programs.